 In November, the Prime Minister told the British public that if he didn’t get a good enough deal, he might back Brexit.
-In other words, the Prime Minister felt that Britain could be better off leaving the EU than keeping its pre-deal arrangement.
+The suggestion is that Cameron felt that Britain would be better off leaving than keeping its pre-deal arrangement.

 In January the Prime Minister told European leaders that they would “never hear me say that Britain cannot succeed outside the EU”.

 Cameron must explain what has changed to make him so pessimistic about Britain’s chances outside the EU.
 He must explain how he went from flirting with Brexit to denouncing it as “economic and political self-harm”.

 Cameron must also convince the public that his EU deal grants Britain a sufficiently “special status” as to justify remaining.